massimotroncone/mywebsite/content/authors/admin/_index.md

 ---

-I am a PhD candidate in political science at [ETH Zurich](https://macis.gess.ethz.ch/).
+I am political scientist working on elections and political representation.
+Currently, I am a Postdoctoral Researcher at [ETH Zurich](https://eup.ethz.ch/).

-My research focuses on distributive politics, electoral institutions, and voting behavior.
-I study how politicians choose to allocate public resources to secure re-election and how these decisions influence the political opinions of the general public.
-My work typically combines observational data with methods for causal inference
+My research lies at the intersection of distributive politics and electoral institutions.
+I study the distribution of public resources with a focus on legislative politics, clientelism and re-election incentives.
+I am also interested in public opinion and voting behavior, with particular attention to ethnic minorities.
+My work typically combines observational data with methods for causal inference.

+I earned my PhD in Political Science at [ETH Zurich](https://eup.ethz.ch/) in August 2024 and was a visiting PhD student at [Washington University in St. Louis](https://polisci.wustl.edu/) in 2022.

-On this page, you can find information about my research and teaching.
+On this page, you can find information about my research.
 Feel free to [drop me an email](mailto::massimo.troncone@eup.gess.ethz.ch).